CodeGeek04/AI-PRANK-CALL-BOT/README.md

-# Survey Bot
+# PRANK CALL BOT

-A Flask-based application that acts as an automated survey bot for probing questions about politics.
+A Flask-based application that acts as an automated prank bot.
 The application leverages Twilio's Voice API to receive and process incoming calls, OpenAI's Whisper ASR API to transcribe speech, GPT-3.5 Turbo to generate responses, and Eleven Labs' TTS API to convert text to speech.

 ## Prerequisites